gvwilson/thirdbit/src/fiction/iffy/index.md

 "My *father's* plan?"
 Doctor Johel snapped.
-"It was *our* plan, Johnson,
-yours and mine as much as his.
+"It was your plan too, Johnson, yours as much as his.
 And yes,
 I know the odds,
 but what other choice do we have?"

+"No masters, no slaves, no algorithms,"
+Wales recited.
+"Remember that?
+I think it applies to the machines too now."

 "T minus sixty seconds," a melodious mechanical voice said.
 Iffy felt a single drop of blood slide down her upper lip.